erikdrozina/personal_website/content/about.md

 I use Java (Android oriented), C# and Python for coding my free-time apps and I have a good knowledge of C, C++.

-I use Linux as Operative System (Pop-Os) on my daily driver laptop which I'm currently using to work with Android realated stuff and school projects.
+I use Linux as Operative System ([Pop!_Os](https://pop.system76.com/)) on my daily driver laptop which I'm currently using to work with Android realated stuff and school projects.

 For more information about my degrees check the [certificates page](/certificates).